transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 * **b) The First Distinction**:
     * Once *any* distinction is made (including the observer's act of observing/defining), τ and ɔ diverge:
       * Distinctions (¬) are operations *as* τ, not separate from it nor contained within it.
 Distinctions and τ are interdependent and co-arising - distinctions manifest *as* τ, and τ is revealed *through* distinctions, neither preceding the other, neither fully subsuming the other.
-      * τ remains the unmarkable aspect of co-emergent experience, while ɔ becomes a formal representation of the absence of marks within the realm of distinctions,
-      * τ and ɔ diverge in their functioning, with neither subsuming the other, while ɔ becomes a formal representation within co-emergent experience that is neither identical to nor separate from τ,
+      * τ and ɔ diverge in their functioning, with neither subsuming the other: τ remains the unmarkable aspect of co-emergent experience, while ɔ becomes a conceptual limit of formal representation within co-emergent experience,
       * The Gap (—) comes into play, enforcing an *irreducible difference* between representations (¬, and therefore ɔ) and τ.
     * **Observer as Distinction:** The act of observation is itself a distinction.
 To observe is to create a "self" (observer) and "other" (observed).
 Or, in the words of Spencer-Brown: "An observer, since he distinguishes the space he occupies, is also a mark."
 (LoF 1994, p.
 76)
 * **c) Impossibility of Formal Reversion**: